2013 Waratah Cup

-The 2013 Waratah Cup was the 11th season of the Waratah Cup knockout competition, the main domestic cup competition in New South Wales.
+The 2013 Waratah Cup was the 11th season of the Waratah Cup association football knockout competition, the main domestic cup competition in New South Wales.

 The defending champions were National Premier Leagues NSW side Sutherland Sharks, who beat APIA Leichhardt Tigers 4–1 in the 2012 final.
 It was the second time Sutherland had won the title in their history.
 They entered the competition in Round 4 alongside all National Premier Leagues NSW teams, advancing all the way to the Grand Final and an eventual loss to APIA Leichhardt Tigers.
 A record 97 teams entered the competition.

 The 2013 champions were APIA Leichhardt Tigers – their fourth title (including predecessor knockout cup competitions) – who beat Sutherland Sharks in the Cup final at Seymour Shaw Park, which was a rematch of the previous season's Grand Final after goals from Jason Oswell, Franco Parisi, and Sean Symons.

 Teams

 97 teams entered the competition, representing a tournament record.
 The draw for the entire tournament was conducted prior to Round 1.